Assisted Living Facilities NAICS 623312

 - The threat of capital gains taxes is leading older homeowners to keep their homes rather consider a move to a senior living community, according to a report from CareLogic.
 Homeowners can exclude housing capital gains for up to $500,000 — or $250,000 for single households — from the sale of their homes thanks to the Taxpayer Relief Act, but increasing home prices have caused almost 8% of US homes sold in 2023 to exceed that limit, leaving homeowners liable for capital gains beyond the limits.

-- Assisted living industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics.
+- Assisted living industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first seven months of 2025, according to the US Bureau of Labor Statistics.
 Nursing and residential care industry revenue increased 8.7% year over year and 4.5% quarter over quarter during the fourth quarter of 2024, according to the US Census Bureau.
 Assisted living facilities sales are forecast to increase at a 4.73% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue